dwyfrequency/Fullstack-Academy-Notes/README.md

 - Notes:

-  - async code: code that may take a variable amount of time.
-    - Example Use Case: query a db.
   - Node: lets us write javascript on the server.
 It uses the V8 engine to compile our js to machine code.
 Allows for new environments for our javascript aside from the browser.
     - when typing node keyword on our command line, it takes the js code creates a node process
   - Node module: file/library of js code that runs specifically in the node ecosystem.
 Allows for separation of concerns
+    - each file represents a module
+    - a module has its own "global" object called "module" (similar to window in the browser, except each module has its own unique module)
+      - each module has a property called "exports" (`module.exports`) using a special func called `require`
+  - async code: code that may take a variable amount of time.

+  - Example Use Case: query a db.

   - when importing a module in node, we use `require`.
 If we specify, a relative path `./` it knows it's a package we wrote.
 If it just has the package name, it's in our node_modules
+  - module: packaging of reusable code
   - when exporting, we use `module.exports =` and assign it a value.

 - server: program that listen to requests and provides a response.
   - Why create one?
 - Program vs Process
   - we are going to be writing programs that will be turned into node processes

 * Takeaways: